decentralized-identity/sidetree/docs/core.md

   "moreTransactions": "True if there are more transactions beyond the returned batch.
 False otherwise.", "transactions": [
     {
-      "transactionNumber": "A monotonically increasing number (need NOT be by 1) that identifies a Sidtree transaction.", "transactionTime": "The logical blockchain time this transaction is anchored.
+      "transactionNumber": "A monotonically increasing number (need NOT be by 1) that identifies a Sidetree transaction.", "transactionTime": "The logical blockchain time this transaction is anchored.
 Used for protocol version selection.", "transactionTimeHash": "The hash associated with the transaction time.", "anchorString": "The string written to the blockchain for this transaction.",